 A little hope and a lot of community go a long way

 This is my very favorite Christmas movie, no contest.
 And I cry at the end every single time during “The Old Man” scene where 151st division comes together to honor General Waverly.
 After the General is rejected by the army and is only left with his struggling inn, Bob Wallace and Phil Davis decide to bring his community together to help out.
 Surrounded by loved ones and with the hope of snow and more profitable days, the General’s attitude completely transforms.

 Teenagers need community and hope.
 This is the number one thing that we find in our Support Groups.
-When they find a place to belong and see hope that their future can be different, they will change their attitude and actions.
-When teens are struggling, hope is the first thing we should look to offer!
+When they find a place to belong and see hope that their future can be different, they will change

 What do you think of these Christmas movie lessons?
 Do you have other favorite Christmas movies that we can learn from?
 We would love to hear from you!